danglehoaihieu/ohmnibot_UTEAI/README.md

 rosrun map_server map_saver -f /path to file

-Put map file (.pgm, .yaml) to "/var/ohmni_ros/maps/" in Ohmni OS
+Put map files (.pgm, .yaml) to "/var/ohmni_ros/maps/" in Ohmni OS
 ## Running apps
 This program is divided into several processing threads to perform communication tasks with ROS, facemask detection, and web interface interaction.
 ### Step 1: Launch ROS Navigation on the bot